Marine life around the UK

 Officially launching this week, the aim of the project is to recruit and train more than 3,000 volunteers to help build a more accurate picture of the marine life all around the UK.

-Collecting data around key indicator species, the research will help us to understand how the marine environment is responding to global climate change and inform future policy and conservation strategies.
+Collecting data about key indicator species – such as topshells – can provide information about how coastal systems are responding to factors such as increased sea temperatures.
+The research will help scientists to understand how the marine environment is responding to global climate change and inform future policy and conservation strategies.